Blog

 If you’re having your cataract surgery with the NHS, it’s highly likely you’ll need a GP referral in order to access an initial consultation with us.
 This can add weeks to your waiting time if you live in an area of high GP demand.

 Opting for the private healthcare route often means you do not need a GP referral.
 You can self-refer by indicating your condition when submitting an online enquiry form or calling up.
-A specialist will then be able to arrive at a diagnosis during your initial consultation.
+A specialist will then be able to arrive at a diagnosis during your initial cataract consultation.

 Your choice of cataract consultant

-Private cataract surgery patients also enjoy the benefit of being able to choose their consultant.
+Private cataract surgery patients also enjoy the benefit of being able to choose their cataract consultant.
 Having your own choice of consultant gives you the opportunity to pick a surgeon with experience and knowledge in your specific type of treatment.

 And, with the power of the internet, word of mouth, and past patient recommendations, finding a cataract surgeon to suit your needs has never been easier.